To make his home more safe in case of an earthquake, reporter Peter Arcuni moves a large framed poster from over his couch. (Lindsey Moore/KQED)

 Join me in finding out how ready we can be in just one hour a day, over four days.
 I'll chronicle my success — or not — right here.
 We may not get to everything, but as I learned from the experts, doing any amount of preparation matters.

 One thing I realized while embarking on this project: The difference between preparedness and perpetual optimism could be the difference between life and death.
-A year ago, KQED's Craig Miller wrote the following about the Hayward Fault, which runs 40 miles through the East Bay's most densely populated areas and could produce the proverbial Big One at any time:
+In 2018, KQED's Craig Miller wrote a story about the Hayward Fault, which runs 40 miles through the East Bay's most densely populated areas and could produce the proverbial Big One at any time:

 "In terms of exposure of hospitals, schools, lifelines, it's really unequaled," said UC Berkeley seismologist Roland Burgmann.